How to create a fabulous china cabinet transformation using chalk paint!

 Aubusson Blue is a strong blue and since the cabinet interior will be in shadow during different times of the day, I wanted a strong color on the inside.

-I then took a fine sanding sponge and did some light distressing to the edges.
+Using a fine sanding sponge, I did some light distressing to the edges.

 After letting the cabinet dry for 24 hours, I buffed it with a soft towel to give it a wonderful sheen.

 It fits perfectly into the inset wall in the family room and I love the colors.

 I’m slowly getting some of the French religious collection placed inside.